 |Exam Board||Entry Requirements||Subject Leader|

-|Edexcel||Grade 7 at GCSE||Miss M Carpenter|
+|Edexcel||Students must have at least a grade 7 at GCSE||Miss M Carpenter|

 Progression onto Higher Education/Vocational Destinations

-A-Level Mathematics is an acceptable qualification for degrees in mathematics, biological sciences, engineering, environmental sciences, computer science, medicine and vocational fields such as law, accountancy, surveying etc.
+A level Mathematics is an acceptable qualification for degrees in mathematics, biological sciences, engineering, environmental sciences, computer science, medicine and vocational fields such as law, accountancy, surveying etc.

 A level mathematics is also an acceptable entry qualification into careers in banking, accountancy and other financial and business areas, engineering, computing, electronics, surveying, architecture, etc.